The Washington Journalism and Media Conference

 SUE MURAIDA

-Sue Muraida is a writer, speaker, and pursuer of abundant life.
+Sue Muraida is a best-selling author, speaker, and pursuer of abundant life.
 Over the past 30 years, she has worked as a medical photographer, photojournalist, leadership trainer, writer, and teacher.
-She has worked with the Navigators and Heartbeat Ministries, and has written for several publications including Discipleship Journal, The Small Group Network, Christianity Today, and The New York Times.
-Sue has published two books, “Change For a Penny” and “The Silent Sound of Darkness.”
-She is currently the program coordinator for Humanities North Dakota.
+Sue has published three books, Change For a Penny, The Silent Sound of Darkness, and her memoir Going Back For Me, as well as co-authored the anthology Deserts To Mountaintops: Our Collective Journey To (Re)Claiming Our Voice.
+She is currently the program director for Humanities North Dakota.

 Rodger Smith